Smart meters have been installed in more than 1.8 million homes and businesses throughout the province and are now

-- If a customer chooses a radio-off meter – a set-up fee of $100 and a monthly fee of $20 will be added to their bills starting on April 1, 2014.
+- If a customer chooses a radio-off meter – a set-up fee of $22.60, and a monthly fee of $20 has been added to their bills starting on April 1, 2014.
 An exit fee of $55 will apply if you decide you no longer want a radio-off meter.

-- If a customer chooses to keep an old meter – or did not return the enrolment forms – a monthly fee of $35 will be added to their bills starting on December 2, 2013.
+- If a customer chooses to keep an old meter – or did not return the enrolment forms – a monthly fee of $32.40 has been added to their bills starting on December 2, 2013.

 These costs offset the expense of adding infrastructure to ensure BC Hydro's electricity grid works as planned.
 The fees also cover the cost of manually performing services now automated by smart meters.

 How to inform BC Hydro of your choice

-If a customer did not confirm their choice, BC Hydro will not exchange the meter at their home, and the monthly cost for keeping an old meter will be added to their BC Hydro bill starting on December 2, 2013.
+If a customer did not confirm their choice, BC Hydro will not exchange the meter at their home, and the monthly cost for keeping an old meter has been added to their BC Hydro bill starting on December 2, 2013.

-If a customer chooses a smart meter or a radio-off meter, the meter on their home will be exchanged in the coming months.
+BC Hydro is completing smart meter and radio-off meter exchanges for customers who chose these options.
 Customers must ensure there is clear access to the BC Hydro meter at all times.